FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 provisioning attempts.

-Implementations SHOULD use functionality such as the RADIUS Filter-Id attribute ({{?RFC2865, Section 5.11}}) to set packet filters for the peer being provisioned.
+Implementations SHOULD use functionality such as the RADIUS Filter-Id attribute ({{?RFC2865, Section 5.11}}) to limit network access for the peer being provisioned, as discussed above in [](#eap-servers).
 For ease of administration, the Filter-Id name could simply be the EPI, or a similar name.
 Such consistency aids with operational considerations when managing complex networks.

+Implementations MUST prevent peers in the limited network from communicating with each other.
+There is no reason for a system that is being provisioned to communicate with anything other than the provisioning server(s).

 ## Other Considerations